ENCCS/hpda-python/content/performance.rst

    Do you think there is any room for improvement?
 How would you go about optimizing this function?

+   Try to implement one faster version!

+   .. solution:: Hints

+      - You can replace the double loop (the manual calculation of an ACF) with an in-built NumPy function, :meth:`np.correlate`.
+NumPy gurus often know which function to use for which algorithms, but searching the internet also helps.
+        One typically needs to figure out how to use the in-built function for the particular use case.
+      - There are two ways of using Numba, one with ``nopython=False`` and one with ``nopython=True``.
+The latter needs a rewrite of the :meth:`word_acf` function to accept the ``mask`` array, since Numba cannot pre-compile the expression defining ``mask``.

    .. solution::

       The function uses a Python object (``mask``) inside a double for-loop,